ishspsy/project/MPSSC/README.md

 All the resulting files (e.g. .MAT and .eps) are located in the directory "Results_files".

-The nine scRNA-seq data sets used in the manuscript are located in the directory "Data_files".
+The nine scRNA-seq data sets used in the manuscript are located in the directory "Data".